 Stream light availability is an important factor influencing aquatic food webs.
-In forested headwaters, stream algal production is highly light-limited, and an increase in light often enhances benthic algal growth, which in turn increases food availability for primary consumers in the stream.
+In forested headwaters, stream algal production is often light-limited, such that an increase in light enhances benthic algal growth, which in turn increases food availability for primary consumers in the stream.
 In forested headwater streams, light availability is almost entirely mediated by the canopy structure of stream-side vegetation.
-Over the last century, many streamside forests in the Pacific Northwest were heavily harvested, leaving dense regenerating stands for the time being.
-Under current conditions, the dense closed canopies, allow for limited primary production, and a low abundance of invertebrates that feed on stream algae.
-We investigated the response of benthic periphyton, stream macroinvertebrates, and prey consumption by trout to a release from light limitation in a paired-reach study design.
-We hypothesized that increased light availability promotes elevated algal production which causes the invertebrate community to shift toward scraper dominance, and predicted that this change in community structure is detectable in the diets of trout.
-We found that the presence of a canopy gap had little influence on the invertebrate community, and this lack of change was not being masked by increased consumption of grazing invertebrates in summer trout diets.
+Over the last century, many streamside forests in the Pacific Northwest were heavily harvested, leading to dense regenerating stands along streams today.
+Under current conditions, the dense closed canopies allow for limited primary production, and we hypothesize that low standing stocks of benthic primary producers under these closed canopy forests lead to low abundance of invertebrates that feed on stream algae.
+We investigated reach-scale responses of benthic periphyton, stream macroinvertebrates, and prey consumption by trout to a localized release from light limitation in a paired-reach study design.
+We expected that increases in light availability would promote elevated algal production which would cause the invertebrate community to shift toward scraper dominance.
+We further predicted that this change in community structure would be detectable in the diets of trout.
+In contrast to our expectations, we found that the presence of a canopy gap had little influence on the invertebrate community, and this lack of change was not being masked by increased consumption of grazing invertebrates in summer trout diets.

+An alternative abstract may be what we submitted for the SFS conference:

+Stream light availability is an important factor influencing aquatic food webs.
+In forested headwaters, stream algal production is highly light-limited, and an increase in light often enhances benthic algal growth, which in turn increases food availability for stream consumers.
+In headwater streams, light availability is mediated largely by the canopy structure of stream-side vegetation.
+Over the last century, many streamside forests in the Pacific Northwest were harvested and have since regrown to dense closed canopy mid-succession forests.
+These stands shade the stream reducing primary production, and potentially affecting the abundance of invertebrates that feed on stream algae (those in the “scraper” feeding guild).
+Earlier research has shown that the increase in light availability associated with the removal of all, or nearly all, of the riparian forest can result in an increase in algae and stream invertebrate scrapers.
+But how do benthic biofilms, stream invertebrates and ultimately stream fish respond to smaller patches of light that occurs along streams with late-succession riparian forests, which historically dominated headwaters in this region?
+In this study, we investigated algal standing stocks, stream macroinvertebrates, and the prey consumed by cutthroat trout in stream reaches with closed second-growth riparian forests and those with an experimental canopy gap.
+We used a Before-After Control-Impact study design in which we manipulated stream-side canopy cover of five replicate streams in the western Cascades of Oregon by creating small (≈ 40-meter diameter) gaps in order to increase local light availability.
+We collected pre-treatment benthic invertebrate samples during summer of 2017, gaps were cut over the winter of 2017-2018, and sites were resampled for macroinvertebrates during summer of 2018.
+Trout diets were collected in the summer of 2018 within 5 days of the benthic invertebrate sampling.
+We found that creating a canopy gap increased benthic chlorophyll a standing stocks in all of the study streams, but we found an increase in overall invertebrate abundance in only three of the five reaches.
+We found a consistent increase in the abundance of scraping invertebrates and those in the collector-gatherer feeding guild, but this change was not reflected in summer trout diets.